jelleschutter/redaxo-headless/README.md

 ### Deploy
 The deploy endpoint is a part of the deploy plugin which has to be enabled separately on the addon system page.
-The deployment function is best used with the headless deployment github action: [redaxo-headless-deploy](https://github.com/jelleschutter/redaxo-headless-deploy)
+The deployment function used by the headless deployment github action.
+For more info see: [redaxo-headless-deploy](https://github.com/jelleschutter/redaxo-headless-deploy)
 **URL** | **Method**
 --- | ---
 /?rex-api-call=headless_deploy | `POST`